 Your theme restaurant is ready for business… and clean up will be minimal!

-For added ambiance, play music in the background and have traditional beverages on hand for all to enjoy.
+For added ambiance, play music (like songs about family love) in the background and have traditional beverages on hand for all to enjoy.

 16. Go “Off The Grid” For A Weekend